-LONDON—STR’s preliminary August 2017 data for hotels in Melbourne, Australia, indicates steady performance.
+LONDON—STR’s preliminary August 2018 data for hotels in Melbourne, Australia, indicates lower occupancy with higher rates.

 Based on daily data from August, Melbourne reported the following in year-over-year comparisons: